Skip to contentAbout Fig Group

 Fig's Recommendation

-If you are unsure which level you need, speak to our team or use our readiness checker to assess your current position.
+If you are unsure which level you need, check the exact wording in the tender, supplier questionnaire or customer contract.
+You can then speak to our team or use our readiness checker to assess your current position.

 Want to see how Fig handles this?

-Explore how Fig automates compliance mapping, evidence collection, and framework alignment across 65+ compliance standards.
+Explore how Fig automates compliance mapping, evidence collection, and framework alignment across 65+ standards.

 Request a demo